 CFL aims to avoid the adversarial and hostile nature of the litigation process and places all final decision-making authority in the hands of the affected parties who, realistically, are in the best possible position to make determinations regarding their own best interests as well as those of their children.

 Collaborative family law is an important part of our practice here at Feldstein Family Law Group P.C.
 For well over 20 years, we have represented our clients’ interests to the fullest extent of our ability, helping them find mutually beneficial resolutions to their most challenging family law matters.
-If you are interested in finding out more about your particular situation, we welcome you to call an Ontario collaborative family law lawyer at our offices for a free consultation.
+If you are interested in finding out more about your particular situation, we welcome you to call an Ontario collaborative family law lawyer at our offices for a free in-office consultation.
 Or, you can continue reading to gather helpful information on collaborative family law as a whole.

 Call (905) 581-7222 today to get your questions answers and concerns addressed.